RuchiS26/task-manager-api/README.md

 But this project includes lot many important details about Nodejs that will always help in the near future.

 task-manager app has User Authentication with email and password, users and user storage data, file uploads, email notification, performing all the four CRUD operations etc...

+You can use this application by connecting its database server to Postman.